monerodocs/md/docs/cold-storage/offline-transaction-signing.md

 import_key_images /path/to/key_images
 ```

-## Updating wallet softwares on an offline signing machine
+## Updating wallet software on an offline signing machine

 When you update an offline machine with offline wallets, you can't just
-connect the machine to the internet and update wallet softwares because
+connect the machine to the internet and update wallet software because
 doing so exposes offline wallets to the internet.

 Instead, boot OS installation media, wipe filesystems, and then connect